zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 kubectl get jobs
 ```

-**Note:** If the container doesn't get scheduled, check the Karpenter logs for errors.
-Sometimes, the subnet chosen during setup doesn't have enough trn1.32xlarge capacity.
-If needed, update the `trainium-trn1` EC2NodeClass subnet in `addons.tf` (in `infra/trainium-inferentia/terraform`), re-run `install.sh`, and try again.
+**Note:** If the container does not get scheduled, check the Karpenter logs for errors.
+This issue may occur if the availability zones (AZs) or subnets selected during infrastructure setup do not have an available trn1.32xlarge EC2 instance.
+To resolve this, you can specify different availability zones in the local.azs field within the main.tf file.
+Make sure to reference the appropriate subnets in the new AZs using the trainium-trn1 EC2NodeClass in the addons.tf file, located in the ai-on-eks/infra/base/terraform directory.
+After making these changes, re-run install.sh from the ai-on-eks/infra/trainium-inferentia directory to apply the updates through the Terraform script.

 To monitor the log for the fine-tuning job, access the tuned model, or check the generated text-to-SQL outputs from the test run with the fine-tuned model, open a shell in the utility pod and navigate to the `/shared`  folder where these can be found.